mestato/epp622/RNASeq_lab_II-DESeq_analysis.md

 What do you see from the plot?

-Let extract the results of comparisons between __dehydration__ and "ABA".
+Let's extract the results of comparisons between __dehydration__ and "ABA".

 ```{R}
 res2 = results(res, contrast=c("stress", "dehydration", "ABA"))